ldbc/ldbc_snb_interactive_v1_impls/README.md

         * Set the `warmup` and `operation_count` properties so that the warmup and benchmark phases last for 30+ minutes and 2+ hours, respectively.
         * Set the `thread_count` property to the size of the thread pool for read operations.
         * The update streams are the `updateStream_*_{forum,person}.csv` files from the location set in the `ldbc.snb.interactive.updates_dir` configuration property.
 To get *2n* write threads, the framework requires *n* `updateStream_*_forum.csv` and *n* `updateStream_*_person.csv` files (set `ldbc.snb.datagen.serializer.numUpdatePartitions` to *n* in the data generator to get produce these).
+        * Different scale factors require different configurations for the `ldbc.snb.interactive.update_interleave` value and the query frequencies.
+Make sure you use the correct properties based on the files provided in the [`sf-properties/` directory](sf-properties/).
     * **Output:**
         * Passed or failed the "schedule audit" (the 95% on-time requirement).
         * The throughput achieved in the run (operations/second).